Check csv-values

 States

-• WARN if number of rows or single value of --warning-query is outside --warning range
+• WARN if the row count or single value of --warning-query is outside the --warning range.

-• CRIT if number of rows or single value of --critical-query is outside --critical range
+• CRIT if the row count or single value of --critical-query is outside the --critical range.

 Perfdata / Metrics